 Datatypes

-All artefacts defined by the extensible VIL artefact model as well as the various built-in types are available to the expression language and may be used in expressions.
+All artifacts defined by the extensible VIL artefact model as well as the various built-in types are available to the expression language and may be used in expressions.
 IVML elements are mapped into VIL via IVML qualified names.
 Figure 1 illustrates the VIL type hierarchy (not detailing the IVML integration through the configuration types).
 Below, we discuss the use of datatypes.